I have a tendency to go overboard.

 - Add the spaghetti to the skillet (or vice versa depending on pan size) and season with salt and pepper.
 Toss well to combine and let it all rest for a few minutes to stick together a bit.
 Serve with an additional pat of butter and/or fresh grated Parmigiano Reggiano cheese.

-Here’s the nutrition information for 6 servings (a huge heaping plate full, just how I like it) not including cheese.
+Here’s the nutrition information for 8 servings not including cheese.

 Q: Do I recommend eating the leftover noodles straight out’the fridge after a long day at work?